 - Extremely Painful Procedure: How painful is a root canal treatment these days?
 Due to recent dental advancements and improved anaesthesia, root canals are just as painless as other simple procedures, such as tooth fillings.

-- Tooth Extraction Is Better: Extractions typically cost less and take less time than a root canal, but a restored tooth can last a lifetime.
+- Tooth Extraction Is Better: Extractions typically cost less and take less time than root canal treatment, but a restored tooth can last a lifetime.

-Unfortunately, due to poor oral hygiene, root canal treatments are a common procedure that many people undergo each year.
-If you are suffering from tooth pain and want to avoid root canal treatments altogether, make sure to visit a dentist for routine maintenance, including a check-up, scaling, and polishing.
+Unfortunately, due to poor oral hygiene, root canal treatment is a common procedure performed each year.
+If you are experiencing tooth pain and want to avoid root canal treatment altogether, make sure to visit a dentist for routine maintenance, including a check-up, scaling, and polishing.

 Oral Hygiene Tips & How to Avoid Root Canal Treatments